 A Parkinson’s diagnosis can bring many questions and emotions.
-But here’s the good news: You don’t have to figure out everything at once.
-Rachel Dolhun, MD, movement disorder specialist and vice president of medical communications at The Michael J. Fox Foundation, shares six tips for making your way forward with the disease.
+But the good news is that you don’t have to figure out everything at once.
+Movement disorder specialist Rachel Dolhun, MD, shares tips for making your way forward.

 Six Tips for Your First Year with Parkinson's (and Beyond!)

 If you haven’t already done so, see a movement disorder specialist (MDS), a neurologist with additional training in Parkinson’s.
 They are best positioned to give a second opinion on your diagnosis or care and develop an individualized treatment plan.

 Knowing the facts about Parkinson’s can help you understand the disease and make informed decisions about your care.
 Ask your doctor and other people with Parkinson’s for credible resources to help you learn more about the disease and your symptoms.

 Build a Support System

 Know that you’re not alone in Parkinson’s.
 Some people ﬁnd support by talking with a loved one, and many ﬁnd it helpful to connect with others through support groups, online forums such as the Parkinson’s Buddy Network or even exercise classes.